Jason Healey

-Jason Healey is a senior research scholar and adjunct professor at the School of International and Public Affairs, Columbia University.
+Jason Healey is an American senior research scholar and adjunct professor at the School of International and Public Affairs, Columbia University.
 He is also a senior fellow with the Cyber Statecraft Initiative at the Atlantic Council, where he was the program's founding director.
 He has published many academic articles, essays, and books on the topic of cyber security and has advised on security measures for corporate, government, and military institutions.
 He has been identified as the first historian of cyber conflict.

 History

 Healey was born and raised in Rhode Island, and at 17, joined the United States Air Force.
 He graduated from the United States Air Force Academy in 1991 and was commissioned as an officer.
 Initially trained as a fighter pilot, Healey transitioned to signals intelligence and in 1998, began working at The Pentagon, implementing a computer network defense system.
 During his Air Force career, Jason was awarded two Meritorious Service Medals for his contributions to cyber security.
 Healey later received a master's degree in Information Security from James Madison University.